Fredrick Brennan: 8chan

 Brennan found it increasingly difficult to keep up with the server costs of the growing site, and the site experienced frequent downtime as multiple internet service providers denied service due to the site's objectionable content.
-Brennan was criticized for 8chan's pedophilia-related boards; Brennan said to The Daily Dot in 2014 that he personally finds such content reprehensible, but he stood by his refusal to remove content that did not violate United States law.
+Brennan was criticized for 8chan's pedophilia-related boards; Brennan said to The Daily Dot in 2014 that he personally found such content reprehensible, but he stood by his refusal to remove content that did not violate United States law.
 Due to the controversy surrounding the site, the crowdfunding site Patreon removed 8chan's fundraising page in January 2015, and the site registrar put the original domain 8chan.co on hold, each citing the presence of child abuse content.
 The registrar later relinquished control of the domain back to 8chan.

 Jim Watkins, the owner of a web hosting company called N.T.
 Technology, contacted Brennan shortly after the site's surge in popularity to offer a partnership, under the condition that Brennan come to the Philippines to work for him.
 Brennan states he trusted Watkins because he knew Watkins operated the 2channel imageboard, though at the time he was unaware of the claim that Watkins had stolen the site from its founder.
 Brennan agreed to work for Watkins, and in late 2014 he moved to Manila to join him.
 Watkins, via N.T.
 Technology, began offering domain name services and hardware to host 8chan in 2014 into 2015, and Brennan continued to be responsible for the site's software development and community management.

-In 2014, Watkins became the official owner and operator of 8chan.
+In 2015, Watkins became the official owner and operator of 8chan.
 Brennan remained the site administrator until 2016, at which time he relinquished the role.